1 killed, 48 wounded when crowd was fired upon at chaotic Gaza aid site, health officials say

 An earlier version of this story was corrected to remove a reference to Israeli forces firing on the crowd.
 It’s unclear if it was Israeli forces, private contractors or others who opened fire.

 Magdy reported from Cairo and Lidman from Dubai, United Arab Emirates.
-Jamey Keaten contributed to this report from Geneva.
+Associated Press writer Jamey Keaten in Geneva contributed to this report.

 Follow AP's war coverage at https://apnews.com/hub/israel-hamas-war